cvs-health/testaro/README.md

 ## Reports

-Testaro can produce reports of two types:
-- JSON
-- HTML

-A JSON report contains detailed results in a program-tractable format.
-An HTML report contains a human-readable summary, with references to the JSON report.
+Testaro produces reports in JSON format.
+It contains detailed results in a program-tractable format.

-When you run Testaro with a no-batch script, you specify what reports it should produce: either JSON or HTML plus JSON.
-You also specify where Testaro should put the report(s): the standard output, a file-system directory, or both.
-HTML and JSON reports are stored as separate files, but, when HTML plus JSON is written to the standard output, the JSON report is embedded into a `pre` element at the end of the HTML output.

-If you use a batch, there is no option to write the reports to the standard output, so you must specify a file-system directory.
+When you run Testaro with a no-batch script, Testaro returns the report.

+If you use a batch, Testaro writes one report per host into the `reports` directory.
+Testaro also returns a list of the names of the files containing the reports.

 ## Files

-Under some conditions Testaro must write files:
+Under some conditions Testaro writes temporary files into the `temp` directory:
-- image files if necessary for exhibits in reports (i.e. if the images cannot be linked to)
 - image files from screenshots made in the `motion` test
 - temporary files required by some tests

-To cover these cases, Testaro requires a file-system directory to write such files into.

 ## Execution